Becoming What You Focus On: Positive Thinking in Calgary | NU Psychology

 This approach helps clients:

-Example: “I’m having that negative thought again—what might it be trying to tell me?”
+“I’m having that negative thought again — what might it be trying to tell me?”

 Why Negative Thoughts Still Matter

-Everyone experiences negative emotions.
-Denying them often makes them stronger.
+Everyone experiences negative thoughts and emotions.
+Denying them or trying to “think them away” often makes them stronger.

-Instead, try viewing them as signals: data about what’s important or what’s missing.
+Instead, try viewing them as signals — information about what’s important or what might be missing.

 What value might this thought point toward?

-By recognizing negative thoughts as information, we maintain emotional flexibility—the heart of psychological well-being.
+By recognizing negative thoughts as data, not directives, you build emotional flexibility — the foundation of psychological well-being.

 When to Seek Support in Calgary

-If negative thoughts dominate or feel hard to manage, therapy can help.
-Professional support allows you to explore your thought patterns, develop coping strategies, and reconnect with what matters most.
+If negative thoughts dominate your inner world or feel impossible to manage, therapy can help.
+Professional support provides a safe, structured space to explore your thought patterns and reconnect with what truly matters.

-Understand the link between thoughts, emotions, and behaviors
+Understand the link between thoughts, emotions, and behaviours

 Build emotional awareness and self-compassion